vcque/sokoban/README.md

 ## What does not work

 * The solver will output all pushes except the last one...
 Hopefully, I think anyone would find this one.
-* The output shows box on a target as as box and player on a target as a player.
+* The output shows a box on target as a normal box and a player on target as a normal player.
 * The solver accepts files that have 0 or more than 1 player on it.

 ## What can be made better